Well not literally, but I do see things that most people don't (want to). I have all my life and when I was a kid, I got beat for it.

 When we got home, the girls were sitting at the table and there was one green leaf left in the dish.

-I said something, I was so mad, I knew they were fucking with me.
+I said something.
+I was so mad because I knew they were fucking with me.

-My mother proceed to beat the shit out of me.
+My mother proceeded to beat the shit out of me.
 She punched me from the couch to the chair and back again.